James Broach, Ph.D.

 Dr. Broach is Chair of the Department of Biochemistry and Molecular Biology at Penn State Hershey and the Director of the Penn State Institute for Personalized Medicine and Professor Emeritus of Princeton University.
 He completed his undergraduate studies in Chemistry at Yale University in 1969 and his Ph.D. in Biochemistry from the University of California, Berkeley in 1973, where he also completed a Postdoctoral Fellowship in Medical Physics.
 Dr. Broach served on the Scientific Review Board of the Frederick Cancer Center of the National Cancer Institute and has served as a member of both the Genetics and the Genomics Study Sections and Chair of the Genomics, Computational Biology and Technology Study Section of the National Institutes of Health.
 He was Co-Founder and Director of Research for Cadus Pharmaceuticals and sits on the Board of Directors of Cadus Corporation.

 Dr. Broach was Professor of Molecular Biology at Princeton University from 1984-2012, where he served as Associate Director of the Lewis Sigler Institute for Integrative Genomics and Co-Director of the Center for Computational Biology.
-Dr. Broach is a Fellow of the American Academy of Microbiology and the Co-Director of the Life Sciences Research Foundation, a private organization that provides postdoctoral fellowships in the life sciences.
-Dr. Broach is a member of the Science Board of the Food and Drug Administration and served as Trustee of the University of Medicine and Dentistry of New Jersey and Commissioner on the New Jersey Commission on Cancer Research until 2012.
+Dr. Broach is a Fellow of the American Academy of Microbiology and of the American Association for the Advancement of Science.
+He is a Co-Director of the Life Sciences Research Foundation, a private organization that provides postdoctoral fellowships in the life sciences.
+Dr. Broach was a member of the Science Board of the Food and Drug Administration and served as Trustee of the University of Medicine and Dentistry of New Jersey and Commissioner on the New Jersey Commission on Cancer Research until 2012.
 He is a member of the executive committee of the Cancer Biology Training Consortium, a national organization promoting graduate and postdoctoral training in cancer biology.
 Dr. Broach has published more than 150 articles in the area of molecular biology and holds a number of patents in drug discovery technologies.

 Lab Phone: 717-531-5996